jina-ai/langchain-serve/README.md

 ## Chains on Jina 📦🚀

-Chains in langchain allow users to combine
+[Chains](https://python.langchain.com/en/latest/modules/chains/getting_started.html) in langchain allow users to combine components to create a single, coherent application.
+With Jina,

+- You can expose your `Chain` as RESTful/gRPC/WebSocket API.
+- Enable `Chain`s to deploy & scale separately from the rest of your application with the help of Executors.
+- Deploy your `Chain` on Jina AI Cloud and get exclusive access to Agents on Jina AI Cloud (coming soon)

 ### Examples